 Licensed Clinical Professional

 Mr. Hennigan received his Master’s degree in School Counseling from Loyola College, Baltimore, Maryland and is a Licensed Clinical Professional Counselor.
 Following seven years of teaching English in middle and high school, Mr. Hennigan developed expertise as a Behavior Specialist in alternative school settings and in working with Traumatic Loss Teams, providing therapy to grieving students and faculty.
 He has many years of experience counseling families and children experiencing difficulty both in the home and at school, with women exposed to abuse, and with families facing extreme hardships.
-Mr. Hennigan specializes in psychotherapy and social skills training for children and adults with Asperger’s Disorder in both individual and group modalities.
+Mr. Hennigan specializes in psychotherapy and social skills training for children, teens and adults with Autism Spectrum Disorder in both individual and group modalities.
 His therapeutic work is grounded in the cognitive behavioral approach (CBT).
-Mr. Hennigan divides his time between his work at our Clinic and providing therapeutic services for at-risk youth and their families with the Baltimore County Public School System.

 Lori Gallup, Psy.D.